-We will strengthen and enhance the Early Childhood Program by working with our new director to build a professional culture and professional practice through structured times for each unit to develop collaborative strategies embracing the Early Childhood vision.
+We will strengthen and enhance the Early Childhood Program by focusing the professional practice of all stakeholders on deep understanding and coherent work in support of the district's vision.
 We will review and refine the organizational chart to enhance service to our stakeholders by clearly articulating roles and responsibilities.
-We will refine our operational systems to provide more effective and efficient systems for recruitment, enrollment, placement, and transportation of students through a better use of technological tools, such as School Finder.
+We will refine our operational systems to provide more effective and efficient systems for recruitment, enrollment, placement, transportation of students, and the allocation of classroom space in district schools.
+We will continue to streamline systems to use fiscal and personnel resources effectively.